actions/labeler/README.md

 - any: ['example1/*']
 ```

-From a boolean logic perspective, top-level match objects are `OR`-ed together and indvidual match rules within an object are `AND`-ed.
+From a boolean logic perspective, top-level match objects are `OR`-ed together and individual match rules within an object are `AND`-ed.
 Combined with `!` negation, you can write complex matching rules.

 #### Basic Examples